trosenkrantz/RAPTOR/readme.md

     - Define an arbitrary state machine.
     - Update the state machine dynamically.
   - Command substitution
-- Arbitrary OS support through Java, shell scripts, and .cmd (Windows) scripts.
+- Arbitrary OS support through Java, shell scripts, and Windows .cmd scripts.
 - Support scripted and automated execution.
 - Portable application, can be run from a USB stick.
 - Logging to capture data exchange.